-- If you have two majors you may attend either (or both) diploma ceremonies.
+- If you have two majors you may attend either or both diploma ceremonies.

 Apply for Graduation

 It is also your responsibility to verify your "Academic Requirements" report on SIS.
 All College of Arts & Sciences General Requirements (area requirements) and Graduation Requirements (degree credits) must show "Satisfied" on your report in order for your degree to be conferred.
-If you have questions or problems with the General or Graduation Requirements, please see staff in Monroe Hall, Room 106 for assistance and corrections.
+If you have questions or problems with the General or Graduation Requirements, please see staff in 138 Monroe Hall for assistance and corrections.
 If the Major and/or Minor requirements do not show "Satisfied" on your Academic Requirements report, please see your Major Advisor or the department secretary for assistance and corrections.
-All requirements must be "Satisfied" for your degree to be officially conferred.
+All requirements must be "Satisfied" for your degree to be conferred.

 - The College does not switch first and second majors except when: (1) a student has two majors and is dropping the first major, or (2) a student is declaring a BS program as a second major program.

 - It does not matter which major is listed as your first major and which major is listed as your second major unless you are earning a BS degree.
-The major in which you are earning a BS must always be listed first.
+The major in which you are earning a BS will always be listed first.

 - You cannot earn both a BA and a BS degree.